boskovav/PIQMEE-Tutorial/README.md

 We will plot the R<sub>e</sub> estimate's changes over time using R.
 Namely, we will use the R-package `bdskytools`.
-It is not available over CRAN, so we need to get the package from the GitHub (if not installed yet):
+It is not available over CRAN, so (if not installed yet) we need to get the package from the GitHub:

 ```{R}
 install.packages("devtools")